On this page

 Reporting via the ePortal

-By 1 July 2019 at the latest, you are obliged to report on the measures your company has taken to save energy.
-You can do this via the Netherlands Enterprise Agency’s ePortal (eLoket) using eHerkenning (eRecognition) level 1.
+You were obliged to report on the measures your company has taken to save energy by 1 July 2019.
+If you have not yet done so, you should report as soon as possible.
+Reporting is possible via the Netherlands Enterprise Agency’s ePortal (eLoket) using eHerkenning (eRecognition) level 1.
 Once you have submitted a report on your energy-saving measures, you have to update this report every 4 years.

 Exemption from obligation to report energy-saving measures